nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 # AI Usage Policy: Highly Discouraged

-## nvim-Tree Is A Community Project
+## nvim-tree Is A Community Project

 nvim-tree is a work of passion, building a community of free thinking individuals who contribute highly polished, elegant and maintainable code.
 Community members range from novices to professionals and all are welcome.
 Teaching, encouraging and celebrating the growth of less experienced developers is of great importance.